kochallibrhm/FYO-FindYourOccupation/README.md

 # FYO-FindYourOccupation
-A mobile real-life RPG application that I developed for my final project in University.
-I used Firebase for database and Firebase Authentication for authentication.
+A mobile real-life RPG Android application that I used Firebase for database and Firebase Authentication for authentication.

 ## Screencaps From Within the App